mediadrop/mediadrop/doc/dev/closure.rst

 Working in Debug Mode
 ---------------------

-MediaCore CE contains a special debug mode which triggers uncompiled source files be loaded instead of a single pre-compiled and obfuscated file.
+MediaDrop contains a special debug mode which triggers uncompiled source files be loaded instead of a single pre-compiled and obfuscated file.
 Enable it by appending ``?debug=true`` to any MediaCore URL.